-Keystone Autism Services (KAS) is a 501 c3 non-profit community agency and is a subsidiary of KHS.
+Keystone Service Systems Inc., d/b/a Keystone Autism Services is a 501 c3 non-profit community agency and is a subsidiary of KHS.
 KAS was selected in a competitive bid process to develop and implement the ACAP model.

 DISENROLLMENT PROCESS